documentationfor yFiles for HTML 3.0.0.1

 A family tree (also called a pedigree chart) is a diagram representing family relationships.

 Traditionally, family trees were often represented in conventional tree structures.
-Since a (child) node in a tree may have only one parent node, this approach necessitates certain restrictions with regards to how a family tree may represent the mother and father of an individual.
-I.e., either both parents of an individual share a single node, or the displayed relationships are restricted to matrilineal or patrilineal descent only.
+Since a (child) node in a tree can only have one parent node, this approach requires certain restrictions regarding how a family tree can represent the mother and father of an individual.
+That is, either both parents of an individual share a single node, or the displayed relationships are restricted to matrilineal or patrilineal descent only.

 Modern representations for family relationships bypass the restrictions mentioned above by introducing auxiliary nodes for families.
-I.e., the individual nodes for mother and father are predecessor nodes of a family node while the nodes representing the couple’s children are successor nodes of the said family node.
+That is, the individual nodes for mother and father are predecessor nodes of a family node, while the nodes representing the couple’s children are successor nodes of the family node.
 Since parents must be born before their children, the resulting structures are directed, acyclicgraphs.

 Top